jsinek/shapeshift/README.md

 #### A complete list of shift prefixes can be found below:

-s4, s5, s6, s7, s8, s9, s10, s11, s12, s13, s14
+s4, s5, s6, s7, s8, s9, s10, s11, s12, s13, s14, s15

-The concept of shifts can be applies to all features except for ratio() and bg().
+The concept of shifts can be applied to all features except for ratio() and bg().
 The use cases for these are too minimal to justify making the library larger than it needs to be.